SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 ### Notes

-- If you want to know what diagnostics data is being colleced, you can inspect the files in [Documents]\Simulator Controller\Diagnostics.
+- If you want to know what diagnostics data is being collected, you can inspect the files in [Documents]\Simulator Controller\Diagnostics.
 All files can be opened with a text editor.
 - No personal data will ever be transferred, with one exception: Theoretically, your IP address is part of the transferred data, but it will never be used.

 ## Startup Process & Settings